hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     consequently much faster.
 In general, 'renorm' is a good choice for small basis sets and 'no_renorm' is a good choice for large basis sets, especially with a small number of electrons (such that forbidden excitations are rarely generated).

+    The 'cauchy_schwarz' excitation generator generates excitations using an upper bound for the value of the Hamiltonian matrix element.
+This involves some precalcalated alias tables, but should reduce both noise and shoulder heights.
+Only available for the UEG.

 ``pattempt_single``
     type: float.